 You can see lots of llamas grazing at Machu Picchu.
 If you want to snap a llama selfie, this is the best place to do it!

 Is Machu Picchu The Most-Visited Tourist Attraction In Peru?

 These days, between 2000-2500 people visit Machu Picchu every single day.
 That’s a lot!
 Every year, more than a million people enter the gates of the Incan imperial city.

 Of those 2000 people per day, about 200 enter Machu Picchu through the Sun Gate after hiking the famous Inca Trail.

 Do You Need A Guide To Visit Machu Picchu?

 Why do you need to visit Machu Picchu with a guide?
 One, because it’s the rules.
 You will not be permitted to enter Machu Picchu without a guide.
 Two, because there are no signs or labels providing tourist information at Machu Picchu.

 To address your curiosity, you can visit the Museo de Sitio Manuel Chávez Ballón.
 This museum lies just a few miles away from Machu Picchu, at the base of the path up to the site.

-The Museo de Sitio provides all the information about the various buildings of Machu Picchu, and also contains artefacts as well.
+The Museo de Sitio provides all the information about the various buildings of Machu Picchu and also contains artifacts as well.
 But it is no match for having a guide personally explain everything to you, step by step, along the way!